Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Pro Add-on: ~$35/mo (unlocks full AI writing features)

-Here's where you need to pay attention — Frase's pricing has some gotchas.
-The base plans cap article counts, and the Pro add-on (which you basically need for AI writing) is extra.
-Budget carefully or you'll run out mid-month.
+Here's the deal — Frase's pricing has a few gotchas.
+The base plans limit article counts, and the Pro add-on (which you almost certainly need for AI writing) is a separate line item.
+Budget accordingly, or you'll hit a wall mid-month and have an awkward conversation with a client.

 Pros: